harvestcore/frank/README.md

 1. Create a `frank.json` file:

--   Somewhere in your filesystem.
+    - a) Somewhere in your filesystem.
         - Then, store its absolute path in the `FRANK_FILE` environment variable.
--   In the folder where you're going to use `frank`.
+    - b) In the folder where you're going to use `frank`.

 2. Run the following command: